Jonathan Gordon-Davies: Departure

 Pinner left the series in 1990.
 In the build up to his departure, Jonathan decides to sell number nine and Terry accuses him of breaking his promise, reminding him that he saved Cheryl's life during the house fire.
 Jonathan insists he needs the funds to buy Sarah Townes' (Julianne White) half of their business and goes into partnership with Viv Slater (Hilary Drake).
 Producers also decided to ruin Jonathan's friendship with Terry and reveal Sue's secrets.
 Doctors tell Terry he is unable to father children and he realises that he is not Danny's father.
 Barry Grant (Paul Usher) convinces Terry that Jonathan must be Danny's biological father and Terry attacks his friend.
 Jonathan is forced to tell Terry that Sue had an affair with Martin and he is the actual father.
 Jonathan decides to disband his partnership with Viv and he meets Helen Massey (Colette Stevenson) when he goes for an interview with a Japanese law firm.
 He agrees to sell his house to Terry and Sue before leaving to live in London with Helen.
+Pinner made his final appearance as Jonathan during the episode broadcast on 31 October 1990.
 In the 1994 book, Phil Redmond's Brookside - Life in the Close, it was revealed that Jonathan was still living in London.
 It was also detailed that Jonathan and Helen had married off-screen and had two children together.